gauthamgtg/Visualisation_Project/README.md

 * Used REGEXP_REPLACE to remove symbols like #,{,},@ present in the Restaurant Names.
 * Manually modified one entry 'Ohana to Ohana

-Fixed null in Cuisines -
+<h3>Null in Cuisines</h3>

 * Found cuisine null for 6 restaurants.
 * On searching the restaurant name in Google, Found the cuisine was American for those 6 restaurants.
-Modified Null with American.
+* Modified Null with American.

 <h3>A single restaurant has multiple cuisines</h3>